AlexBertuzzi/Burger-Logger/readme.md

   Example code was provided by UTSA Coding Bootcamp, coding was done by Alex Bertuzzi.

   ## Installation
-  Instructions: Clone repository form git hub.
+  Instructions: Clone repository from git hub.
 Initialize the mysql database is mysql workbench.
 Open the integrated terminal, run npm install mysql, express, and express-handlebars.

   ## Usage
   Instructions : Follow link to live url and use the form, check boxes, and buttons provided to manipulate the database.